LAUREN M. SEYLER

 2017 Thompson LR, Sanders JG, McDonald D… and the Earth Microbiome Project Consortium.
 A communal catalogue reveals Earth’s multiscale microbial diversity.
 Nature 551(7681):457-463.

 2014 Seyler LM, McGuinness LM, Kerkhof LJ.
 Crenarchaeal heterotrophy in salt marsh sediments.
 ISME J 8:1534-1543.

-Seyler LM, Brazelton WL, McLean C, Williams LI, McCollum T, Hoehler T, Kubo MDY, Schrenk MO.
+Seyler LM, Brazelton WL, McLean C, Putman LI, McCollum T, Hoehler T, Kubo MDY, and Schrenk MO.
 Global metabolomics as a means of linking microbial activities and their biogeochemical consequences in serpentinizing systems.

-Seyler LM, Rempfert KR, Schrenk MO, Templeton AS.
+Seyler LM, McLean C, Rempfert KR, Schrenk MO, Templeton AS.
 Characterizing dissolved organic matter and metabolites in the Semail Ophiolite, Oman, using global metabolomics techniques.

 2017 5th ELSI International Symposium, (10-13 January, 2017; Tokyo, Japan) Seyler LM, Sabuda M, Williams L, Kubo M, Hoehler T, Schrenk MO.
 “Global metabolomics as a means of linking microbial activities and their biogeochemical consequences in serpentinizing systems.”
 (Poster)